frankkilcommins/AzureAD-SwaggerHub-UserManagement/README.md

 The benefits are:
 - users on-boarded into your organization, will automatically get access to SwaggerHub assuming the appropriate Azure AD group membership is applied
 - user leaving your organization are automatically removed from SwaggerHub once their group memberships are revoked
-- users moving departments or teams within your organization, will have their SwaggerHub access modified based on the changes in Azure AD group assignments.
+- users changine role, moving departments or teams within your organization, will have their SwaggerHub access modified based on the changes in Azure AD group assignments.

 ## Languages and services used
 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)